This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is felt in the area below your ribcage and above your hip bones, often in the lower back.
 Your pain may be dull or so severe that you cannot get comfortable.
 The pain may stay in one area or radiate to another area.
 It may worsen and lighten in waves.
 Flank pain is often a sign of problems with your urinary tract, such as a kidney stone or infection.

-- Pain that radiates into your lower abdomen and genital area
+- Your pain radiates into your lower abdomen and genital area.

-- Severe pain in your low back next to your spine
+- You have intense pain in your low back next to your spine.

 Treatment for flank pain